-PLEASE NOTE: Summer semester begins April 29.
-We will offer the following STAIRS and t-DPT 'core' courses: PHYT 6320 (Family-Centered and Community-Based Intervention); PHYT 6330 (Assistive and Adaptive Technology), and PHYT 6224 (Medical Spanish) in Summer 2013.
-Deadline for t-DPT program applications for new students is April 1.
+PLEASE NOTE: Spring semester begins January 6, 2014.
+We will offer the following STAIRS and t-DPT 'core' courses: PHYT 6301 (Therapy Services in the NICU), PHYT 6320 (Therapy Services in Early Intervention), PHYT 6112 (Pharmacology), PHYT 6273 (Differential Diagnosis), and PHYT 6384 (Evidence-Based Practice) in Spring 2014.
+Deadline for t-DPT program applications for new students is December 1.
 Interested therapists should contact Dr. Christine Baker.

 STAIRS Program Overview

 STAIRS (Specialized Training of Occupational and Physical Therapists in Early Intervention and Related Services) is a training program supported by the Office of Special Education Programs, U.S. Department of Education 2008-2012.
 It is designed to increase the number and quality of occupational and physical therapists providing services to infants, toddlers, and school-aged children with disabilities and their families.
 STAIRS provides academic training to better prepare occupational and physical therapists for employment in pediatric environments.
 It also aims to increase the number of therapists who are culturally and linguistically diverse and/or have disabilities to serve children with special needs.